Officialstjp/STKeytab/docs/cmdlets/Unprotect-Keytab.md

 ```

 ### -Entropy
-Optional additional entropy string to bind to the protection.
+Additional entropy string that was used during protection (if any).

 ```yaml
 Type: System.String